ofmanybirds/ofmanybirds.github.io/desires.md

 Hanging out with people.
 Magic: the Gathering.
 Teaching people.
-Communicating with people who disagree with me.
+Communicating with people who disagree with us.
-Communicating with people who agree with me, but are unaware of this.
+Communicating with people who agree with us, but are unaware of this.
 Also for the other side of the equation.
 Moving in ways which are efficient.
 Sharing stuff we enjoy.